mtreilly/react-native-wordpress/READMD.md

 to what your own wordpress url

-There is also a wordpress folder in the project and this contains the functions.php of the twentyeighteen theme with the REST Api modifications
+There is also a wordpress folder in the project and this contains the functions.php of the twentyseventeen theme with the REST Api modifications

+You will need to modifiy the firebase url to work with your project url.
+WordPress sends a HTTP PUT request on every update The url is at the end of the functions.php